 Interim Payments

 You could also apply to receive advances on your compensation, also known as interim payments.
-These type of payments may be allowed by the court provided that:
+These types of payments may be allowed by the court, provided that:

 In essence, interim payments are ongoing supportive payments that ensure you won’t be at a financial disadvantage throughout the claims process.
 Any interim payments you receive will be taken off your final compensation payout.